 Singulair montelukast dosing, indications, interactions, adverse.
-Singulair, also known as montelukast, is a commonly-used prescription medication that helps to prevent asthma attacks in patients aged 12 months and over.
+Individual plans may vary and formulary information changes.
 Administration.
 Patients aged ≥12 years with both asthma and allergic rhinitis 1 dose PO at bedtime.
 Patients with allergic rhinitis Dosing time may be.

 Singulair causing uri: